-- at least annually, to the Board of Directors, the Control and Risks Committee and the Board of Auditors through a written report discussing the monitoring performed by the Body, the critical issues identified and any corrective or improvement actions appropriate to ensure the operational implementation of the Model, as well as relevant and general information regarding the adoption of the 231 Model by the subsidiaries; - promptly to the Board of Directors and the Control and Risks Committee if it is necessary to report serious and extraordinary situations, such as violations of the principles of implementation of the 231 Model, legislative changes involving the administrative liability of the entities that fall within the scope of implementation of the Model, as well as deficiencies in the Model itself; - promptly to the Board of Auditors concerning alleged violations committed by top management or by members of the Board of Directors, without prejudice to the faculty of the Board of Auditors to request information or clarifications regarding the these alleged violations.
+- at least annually, to the Board of Directors and the Board of Auditors through a written report discussing the monitoring performed by the Body, the critical issues identified and any corrective or improvement actions appropriate to ensure the operational implementation of the Model; - promptly to the Board of Directors if it is necessary to report serious and extraordinary situations, such as violations of the principles of implementation of the 231 Model, legislative changes involving the administrative liability of the entities that fall within the scope of implementation of the Model, as well as deficiencies in the Model itself; - promptly to the Board of Auditors concerning alleged violations committed by top management or by members of the Board of Directors, without prejudice to the faculty of the Board of Auditors to request information or clarifications regarding these alleged violations.

-The Supervisory Body may be summoned at any time by the Board of Directors, the Control and Risks Committee and the Board of Auditors and, in turn, has the right to request that those corporate bodies be called to address matters relating to the functioning and effective implementation of the Model or concerning specific situations.
+The Supervisory Body may be summoned at any time by the Board of Directors and the Board of Auditors and, in turn, has the right to request that those corporate bodies be called to address matters relating to the functioning and effective implementation of the Model or concerning specific situations.